camerongreen/alq/README.md

 | alq/modules       | /var/www/html/alq/modules       |
 | alq/themes        | /var/www/html/alq/themes        |

-Then run docker compose with the IP address of your PC according to docker:
+Then run docker compose with the IP address of your PC, set this in the .env file.

-    XDEBUG_CONFIG="remote_host=10.1.1.5" docker-compose up -d

 Then use an xdebug extension in your browser to turn it on.

+I had an issue with having to set xdebug.idekey=PHPSTORM in the ini file, as it wasn't accepting it through the environment variables.

 ## Command line

 All I had to do in PHPStorm was to set up a normal debug server called alq.test as per the web debug and send it through to drush as a variable eg:

     docker exec -ti alq-web bash -c 'PHP_IDE_CONFIG="serverName=alq.test" drush -l rodeos alq-import-emailees emailees.json'

+See above debug for weird idekey problem.

 ## Backups